CRMPickers logoCRMPickers

 Who should choose Pipedrive?

-Pipedrive is the better choice if the CRM has to be a broad, reliable sales operating system rather than an outbound cockpit.
+Choose Pipedrive when the CRM has to be a broad, reliable sales operating system rather than a dedicated outbound cockpit.

-• SMB teams with mixed inbound, outbound, partner, and expansion motions
+• SMB teams with inbound, outbound, partner, and expansion motions

-• sales managers who want simple pipeline and forecast visibility
+• sales managers who need simple pipeline and forecast visibility

 • teams with several adjacent tools to integrate

-• buyers who want lower rollout complexity and easier rep adoption
+• buyers who want lower rollout complexity and easier cross-team understanding

 Target